Communications trends for 2023

 Embracing new ways of working

-It’s also clear that the changes we have seen in working patterns and use of technology are here to stay.
-While online meetings and ecommerce have entered the lives of even the most change-resistant organisations, the ones that embrace new ways of working will move ahead much more quickly as restrictions start to lift.
+It’s clear that the changes we have seen in working patterns and use of technology are here to stay.
+Even the most change-resistant organisations have seen benefits of mobile and remote working, and many that embrace new ways of working are benefitting from improved productivity .

 Make sure you take these new ways of engaging with people seriously and treat them as professionally as any other business activities.
 That includes:

 creating professional branded background for your online meetings (or at the very least, using one of the pre-loaded backgrounds)

 dressing appropriately for video calls and meetings and behaving with respect (no eating, texting or leaving the meeting to accept a home delivery)

 if you need to give a presentation, think about creating a video using the animations in PowerPoint so that you don’t have to speak to a screen for too long.